OIPMA

 Main Representative to the United Nations & Lead Human Rights Officer

 Prior to joining OIPMA, she held roles in academia, international NGOs, and cultural institutions.
-She is deeply committed to inclusive governance, intercultural dialogue, and amplifying underrepresented voices in global policymaking.
+She is passionate about inclusive governance, intercultural dialogue, and amplifying underrepresented voices in global policymaking.

 Abisatou MANNEH